GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Click the Provider Button](../img/local-ocsp-cfg-add-rev-conf-6.png)

 Click Add then copy and paste the CA's CRL distribution point URL into the edit field.
+This is the CRL distribution point URL this CA puts in certificates it issues, not the URL in the CA certificate itself.
 Click OK to return to the Revocation Provider Properties dialog.

 ![Enter the CRL DP URL](../img/local-ocsp-cfg-add-rev-conf-7.png)

 Clear the check box next to **Refresh CRLs based on their validity periods**.
 This option has proven unreliable in testing.
-Enter a reasonable refresh interval and click OK.
+Enter a reasonable refresh interval such as 60 minutes and click OK.

 ![Configure the CRL update internal](../img/local-ocsp-cfg-add-rev-conf-8.png)